 Tiger salamanders are listed as endangered in New York State because populations have declined due to habitat loss through development, road mortality during breeding migration, introduction of predatory fish into breeding sites, historical collection for the bait and pet trade, water level fluctuations, pollution, and general disturbance of breeding sites.
 The BNL Natural Resource Management Plan (NRMP) (BNL 2016) formalizes the strategy and actions needed to protect 26 confirmed tiger salamander breeding locations on site.
 The strategy includes identifying and mapping habitats, monitoring breeding conditions, improving breeding sites, and controlling activities that could negatively affect breeding.
-As part of environmental benefits associated with the Long Island Solar Farm (LISF), a small tiger salamander habitat was modified to ensure improved water retention for longer periods of time.

-Banded sunfish and swamp darter are found in the Peconic River drainage areas on site.
+Banded sunfish and swamp darter have historically been found in the Peconic River drainage areas on site.
 Both species are listed as threatened within New York State, with eastern Long Island having the only known remaining populations of these fish in New York.
 Measures taken, or being taken, by the Laboratory to protect the banded sunfish and swamp darter and their habitats include: eliminating, reducing, or controlling pollutant discharges to the Peconic River; monitoring populations and water quality to ensure that habitat remains viable; and minimizing disturbances to the river and adjacent banks.

 Long Island experienced an extended drought from 2015 through early 2017 which resulted in virtually all water-bodies on the BNL site drying, including the one remaining coastal plain pond supporting banded sunfish and swamp darter.
+In 2018, groundwater levels began to rise, and coastal plain ponds began to hold water towards the end of 2018.
 The NYSDEC reported that all but a few banded sunfish habitats experienced the same drying, and that plans must be developed for the restoration of these two species once drought conditions lift.

 Three butterfly species that are endangered, threatened, or of special concern have been historically documented at the Laboratory.
 These include the frosted elfin, persius duskywing, and the mottled duskywing.
 None have been documented in recent surveys.
-Habitat for the frosted elfin and persius duskywing exists on Laboratory property and the mottled duskywing is likely to exist on site; therefore, management of habitat and surveys for the three butterflies has been added to the NRMP.
+Limited habitat for the frosted elfin and persius duskywing exists on Laboratory property and the mottled duskywing is likely to exist on site; therefore, the need to manage habitat and surveys for the three butterflies has been added to the NRMP.

-Surveys for damselflies and dragonflies

-conducted periodically during the summer months confirmed the presence of one of the three threatened species of damselflies expected to be found on site.
+Surveys for damselflies and dragonflies conducted periodically during the summer months confirmed the presence of one of the three threatened species of damselflies expected to be found on site.
 The pine-barrens bluet, a threatened species, has been documented at one of the many coastal plain ponds at BNL.

 The Laboratory is also home to 14 species that are listed as species of special concern.
 Such species have no protection under the state endangered species laws but may be protected under other state and federal laws (e.g., Migratory Bird Treaty Act).
 New York State monitors species of special concern and manages their populations and habitats, where practical, to ensure that they do not become threatened or endangered.
-Species of special concern found at BNL include the mottled duskywing butterfly, marbled salamander, eastern spadefoot toad, spotted turtle, eastern box turtle, eastern hognose snake, worm snake, horned lark, whip-poor-will, vesper sparrow, grasshopper sparrow, red-headed woodpecker, osprey, sharp-shinned hawk, and Cooper's hawk.
+Species of special concern found at BNL include the mottled duskywing butterfly, marbled salamander, eastern spadefoot toad, spotted turtle, eastern box turtle, eastern hognose snake, worm snake, horned lark, whippoor-will, vesper sparrow, grasshopper sparrow, red-headed woodpecker, osprey, sharp-shinned hawk, and Cooper's hawk.